 - 3 medium yellow squash (the ones that look like yellow zucchini), shredded

 - Place shredded squash in a strainer over the sink and let sit for 15 min so that any excess water can drain.

 - Bring a large pot of water to a boil.
 Add a generous pinch of salt and cook noodles according to package directions.
 Drain and set aside.

-- Add butter, shredded squash and a pinch of salt to the pan and saute over medium heat for 4-5 minutes or until squash has softened.
+- Add butter, shredded squash and a pinch of salt to the pan and saute over medium heat for 4-5 minutes or until squash has softened and released some of it's water.
 Add the flour and saute another minute.

 - Reduce heat to medium-low, pour in milk and stir regularly until milk is steaming and has thickened a little.
 Remove the pot from heat, add a small pinch of salt and stir in the cheese.

 - Continue stirring until cheese has melted, then add the noodles back to the pot and stir gently until ingredients are well-incorporated.